aslushnikov/playwright/docs/src/api/params.md

 When true, the call requires selector to resolve to a single element.
 If given selector resolves to more than one element, the call throws an exception.

+## template-js-input-timeout-default-value
+* langs: js

+Disabled by default.
+See [timeouts guide](../test-timeouts.md#action-and-navigation-timeouts) for more details.

+If used outside of tests, defaults to 30 seconds.

+## template-python-java-csharp-input-timeout-default-value
+* langs: python, java, csharp

+Defaults to 30 seconds.

 ## input-timeout
 - `timeout` <[float]>

-Maximum time in milliseconds, defaults to 30 seconds, pass `0` to disable timeout.
+Maximum time in milliseconds, pass `0` to disable timeout.
 The default value can be changed by using the [`method: BrowserContext.setDefaultTimeout`] or [`method: Page.setDefaultTimeout`] methods.

+%%-template-js-input-timeout-default-value-%%
+%%-template-python-java-csharp-input-timeout-default-value-%%

 ## input-no-wait-after
 - `noWaitAfter` <[boolean]>